bufbuild-ru/docs/blog/swift-packages/index.md

 ## Where to go from here

 Head over to our [documentation](/docs/bsr/generated-sdks/swift/index.md) to get started with generated SDKs for Swift, and check out [`connect-swift`](https://github.com/connectrpc/connect-swift) if you aren’t already using it for your Swift RPCs!
 If you’re new to generated SDKs, documentation is also available for each of our other supported package managers: [Go packages](/docs/bsr/generated-sdks/go/index.md), [NPM](/docs/bsr/generated-sdks/npm/index.md), and [Maven](/docs/bsr/generated-sdks/maven/index.md).
-As always, we’d love to hear from you—feedback and questions are welcome on the [Buf Slack](https://buf.build/b/slack/)!
+As always, we’d love to hear from you — feedback and questions are welcome on the [Buf Slack](https://buf.build/b/slack/)!